February 14, 2018

 NYU Skirball Center for the Performing Arts

-Come shake your booty and welcome spring with NYCGMC’s Big Gay Sing Bootylicious.
-Fun, fierce, and vibrant, Big Gay Sing is full of magnificent singing, fabulous dancing, and booty shaking of all shapes and sizes.
-Celebrate the soul behind the music, and pay tribute to the musicians whose unique sound helped forge the musical identity of America.
-Add an homage of R-E-S-P-E-C-T for the Queen of Soul Aretha Franklin, and round it out with a heaping dose of Beyoncé and Destiny’s Child, the Jackson 5, and Meghan Trainor, and you’ve got the sing-along party of the season.
+For 2019, Big Gay Sing pays tribute to the contributions of black artists from gospel, jazz, R&B, pop, rap, and beyond.
+Join us as we celebrate the soul behind the music, and honor the musicians whose unique sound helped forge the musical identity of America.
+Add an homage of R-E-S-P-E-C-T for the Queen of Soul Aretha Franklin, and round it out with a heaping dose of Beyoncé, The Temptations, Rihanna, John Legend, and Stevie Wonder, and you’ve got the sing-along party of the season.

 Quiet No More: A Choral Celebration of Stonewall